A copyright primer for newsletter editors

 If you read an interesting article that would be of interest to your newsletter’s readers, you can write a similar article.
 Just make sure you put the information in your own words.
 Summarize, don’t copy.
 And for ethical reasons, you should also attribute the information to the original author and publication.

 Copyrighting your newsletter’s articles

 Newsletter editors should not only be concerned with copyright infringement issues.
 They should also be interested in copyright protection of the information that their newsletters contain.

 Copyrighting your publication’s original contents from unauthorized reproduction is surprisingly easy.
 In fact, you do not need to do anything.
 And it’s inexpensive — free, to be exact.

 You’ll be happy to learn that as soon as your original work is created, it’s considered copyrighted to you (or your company).
 You are not required to register your work with the U.S. Copyright Office, and you are not even required to use the copyright symbol.

-Registering your work with the Copyright Office (call 202/707-9100 for an application form) costs $30, and it may entitle you to additional damages if you successfully sue someone for copyright infringement.
+Registering your work with the Copyright Office (call 202/707-9100 for an application form) may entitle you to additional damages if you successfully sue someone for copyright infringement.
 However, registration is not necessary for copyright protection.
 Your work will be copyright protected whether it’s registered or not.

 To learn more about the author’s firm and how it can produce printed or online newsletters for your company, see http://CompanyNewsletters.com or call 952/892-6943.